adamnusic/voxifi-frontend/README.md

 # VoxiFi Voiceprint NFT Minter

 A WebXR-enabled Voiceprint NFT minting site built on Aptos blockchain with real-time audio visualization.
 The purpose of the Voiceprint NFT is to create an immutable record of your voice data.
 The voicedata can be used to create a zero-shot voice clone of your voice and these data-pairs can be used to create a VoxiFi Prediction Market.
+The Voiceprint NFT Minter is therefore the first port of call for voice verification with VoxiFi.

 ## 🌟 Features